EdAlegrid/file-integrity-monitoring/README.md

 1. Let Node-M2M manage the file monitoring for you.

-2. Manage the file monitoring yourself which provides you more flexibility.
+2. Manage the file monitoring yourself that will provide you more flexibility.

 <br>